Willwf/space-tourism/README.md

 ### What I learned

 To build this project I had to use everything that I know and a lot more because it wasn't enough.
 I learned a lot of things that I didn't know and every time that I've tried to change something or to make it better I had to search and learn something different.
 It was very challenging but I still think that there are a lot of room for improvement.
 I spent a lot of time searching for answers and ways to better translate what I was thinking to code and was able to build something acceptable.
 I still continue to change every little detail that I think could be better executed.
 The variety of layouts for different screen sizes made me understand so many things about css.
 It's so rich of functionalities, and I know that there's so much to learn yet.
 I made a mistake about the use of classes and had my first conflict with css across my components.
-That made me realize things that I had heard or read before, but didn't really comprehend.'
+That made me realize things that I had heard or read before, but didn't really comprehend.

 ### Continued development